Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 Have fun, experiment, and play in your kitchen – no fuss!

 In a small bowl, measure out the chia seeds.
-Add 5 tablespoons of filtered water.
+Add six tablespoons of filtered water.
 Stir to combine.
 Set aside to thicken.

-NOTE: Do not blend so much where a flour-type mixture is formed.
+ProTip: Do not blend so much that a flour-type mixture is formed.
 Just enough to make fine pieces of nuts and seeds.

 In the food processor, add the chia seed mixture, dates, maple syrup, and vanilla.
 Slowly blend until a paste is made.